-2. Reimbursement shall be limited as follows:
+- 2. Reimbursement shall be limited as follows: - a.

-- a.
 No employee shall be reimbursed for more than two (2) courses in a single semester or quarter. - b.
-The maximum reimbursement that may be received by an employee in one fiscal year shall be two thousand (\$2,000.00) dollars. - c.
+The maximum reimbursement that may be received by an employee in one fiscal year shall be two thousand (\$2,000.00) dollars.
+Effective July 1, 2023, the maximum reimbursement that may be received by an employee in one fiscal year shall be five thousand dollars (\$5,000). - c.
 An employee shall be reimbursed for expenses totaling five dollars (\$5.00) or more for a single course.
 Expenses less than five dollars (\$5.00) for a single course are not reimbursable. - d.
-No employee shall be reimbursed for non-resident fees above the normal resident fees.

-E. Procedure for Tuition Reimbursement

-- 1. The employee shall submit his/her request to their department head who shall either recommend approval of the request or deny it, based on the criteria set forth in this policy.
-If the department head recommends approval, he/she shall forward the application to the Director of Human Resources or his/her designee. - 2.
-The employee shall apply for Tuition Reimbursement through such supervisory channels as are designated by the head of his/her department, on forms provided by the Director of Human Resources or his/her designee.

-- 3. An employee may appeal denial of the request by the department head to the Director of Human Resources or his/her designee and the director of Human Resources' or his/her designee's decision (unless the reason for denial is a lack of funds) to the grievance procedure provided in this MOU. - 4.
+No employee shall be reimbursed for non-resident fees above the normal resident fees. - E. Procedure for Tuition Reimbursement - 1.
+The employee shall submit the request to their department head who shall either recommend approval of the request or deny it, based on the criteria set forth in this policy.
+If the department head recommends approval, the department head shall forward the application to the Director of Human Resources or the Director's designee. - 2.
+The employee shall apply for Tuition Reimbursement through such supervisory channels as are designated by the department head, on forms provided by the Director of Human Resources or the Director's designee. - 3.
+An employee may appeal denial of the request by the department head to the Director of Human Resources or the Director's designee and the director of Human Resources' or the Director designee's decision (unless the reason for denial is a lack of funds) to the grievance procedure provided in this MOU. - 4.
 Upon completion of an approved course, the employee shall request the institution to certify fees paid and grade achieved, and to send certification to the Human Resources Department.
 The employee shall also present evidence of payment of required textbook costs. - 5.
 The department head may require that the employee evaluate the course in writing and forward such evaluation to the Human Resources Department through normal supervisory channels.